‘Bold And The Beautiful’ Weekly Spoilers Video: Wyatt Promises Sally, ‘I’m All In’

 Sally will then make a shocking request.
 When Flo hears Sally’s ultimatum, she will flip.

 “She will only fight for her life if you and her are together?
 It’s emotional blackmail!”
-Flo questions Wyatt.
+Flo will question Wyatt.
 It appears as if Sally will tell Wyatt that she will only seek treatment if he promises that he will get back together with her again.
-Sally will tell him that she has nothing left to live for, and that he is the only thing worth fighting for.
+Sally will tell him that she has nothing left to live for and that he is the only thing worth fighting for.

 Today on #BoldandBeautiful, Wyatt asks Sally to do something significant for him. pic.twitter.com/3z2tMx4VQx